Quantum transitions from superfluid to insulating phases in disordered Bose systems: Ordered states near transitions to disorder-induced Griffiths phases

-These propagating excitations exist on the length scale greater than the correlation length $\xi\propto|g_c-g|^{-\nu}$, where $g$ is the control parameter and $g_c$ is its value at the quantum critical point (QCP).
-On smaller length scale, excitations (the so-called "fractons") \footnote{ As soon as percolation transition, SF-BG, and SF-MG transitions are qualitatively similar (see above), we adopt some terminology from the theory of the percolation transitions, in which localized high-energy excitations are commonly named "fractons" \cite{percrev,aha}.
-The term "fracton" here should not be confused with the emergent topological quasiparticle with restricted mobility in fracton phases belonging to recently discovered new quantum state of matter \cite{fractons}. } are expected to be localized as in diluted HAFs. \cite{percrev,Fisher,we,img}
+These propagating excitations arise near the quantum critical point (QCP) on the length scale greater than $\xi\propto|g_c-g|^{-\nu}$.
+On smaller length scale, excitations are expected to be localized as in diluted HAFs \cite{percrev,Fisher,we,img} and they are called "fractons". \footnote{ As soon as percolation transition, SF-BG, and SF-MG transitions are qualitatively similar (see above), we adopt some terminology from the theory of the percolation transitions, in which localized high-energy excitations are commonly named "fractons" \cite{percrev,aha}.
+The term "fracton" here should not be confused with the emergent topological quasiparticle with restricted mobility in fracton phases belonging to recently discovered new quantum state of matter \cite{fractons}. }

 We assume also the sharp phase transition and the Harris criterion fulfillment in the disordered systems with the conventional power-law scaling.
 Quantities introduced above scale near $g_c$ as

 Notice that the transverse susceptibility $\chi_\perp$ behaves differently near the considered transitions.
 It remains constant (i.e., $\gamma=0$ in Eq.~\eqref{chi}) near the transition to BG state \cite{Fisher} because the system is already in magnetic field (so that an application of an infinitesimal magnetic field ${\bf h}_\perp$ transverse to sublattices magnetizations produces a magnetization in that direction proportional to $h_\perp$). $\chi_\perp$ scales near the SF-MG transition as the volume of the infinite network in which the long-range antiferromagnetic order exists (i.e., $\gamma=-\beta<0$) because the rest part of the system is in a singlet state with a gapped spectrum. \cite{img} $\chi_\perp$ diverges (i.e., $\gamma>0$) in systems with the disorder-induced local imbalance in sublattices magnetizations (randomly diluted HAFs and HAFs with the inhomogeneous random bond dilution).
 The latter is due to uncompensated net spins arising on large length scales which produce a large magnetization of the whole system in an infinitesimal external field (see Refs.~\cite{harkir,percrev} for more details).
 The distinct behavior of $\chi_\perp$ produces the difference between formulas derived below for considered transitions.